-The Company's financial instruments consist of cash and cash equivalents, other receivables, marketable securities, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash and cash equivalents, other receivable, marketable securities, and accounts payable and accrued liabilities.
 The Company designated its cash and cash equivalents as held-for-trading, which are measured at fair value.
-The other receivables are designated as loans and receivables, which are measured at amortized cost.
+The other receivable is designated as loans and receivables, which is measured at amortized cost.
 The marketable securities are designated as available-for-sale financial assets, which are measured at fair value.
 Accounts payable and accrued liabilities are designated as other financial liabilities, which are measured at amortized cost.
-The fair value of cash and cash equivalents, other receivables and accounts payable and accrued liabilities approximates their carrying value due to their short term nature.

 The Company's investments in marketable securities are transacted in active markets.
-The Company classifies the fair value of these transactions according to the following fair value hierarchy based on the amount of observable inputs used to value the instrument.
+The Company classifies the fair value of these transactions according to the following fair value hierarchy based on the amount of observable inputs used to value the instrument: